Burning bush: Location

 Christian hermits originally gathered at Mount Serbal, believing it to be the biblical Mount Sinai.
 However, in the 4th century, under the Byzantine Empire, the monastery built there was abandoned in favour of the newer belief that Mount Saint Catherine was the Biblical Mount Sinai; a new monastery – Saint Catherine's Monastery – was built at its foot, and the alleged site of the biblical burning bush was identified.
 The bush growing at the spot (a bramble, scientific name Rubus sanctus), was later transplanted several yards away to a courtyard of the monastery, and its original spot was covered by a chapel dedicated to the Annunciation, with a silver star marking where the roots of the bush had come out of the ground.
 The Monks at Saint Catherine's Monastery, following church tradition, believe that this bush is, in fact, the original bush seen by Moses, rather than a later replacement, and anyone entering the chapel is required to remove their shoes, just as Moses was said to have done so in the biblical account.

 However, in modern times, it is not Mount Saint Catherine, but the adjacent Jebel Musa (Mount Moses), which is currently identified as Mount Sinai by popular tradition and guidebooks; this identification arose from Bedouin tradition.

-Mount Serbal, Mount Sinai, and Mount Saint Catherine all lie at the southern tip of the Sinai peninsula, but the peninsula's name is a comparatively modern invention.
+Mount Serbal, Mount Sinai, and Mount Saint Catherine all lie at the southern tip of the Sinai Peninsula, but the peninsula's name is a comparatively modern invention.
 It was not known by that name at the time of Josephus or earlier.
-Some modern scholars and theologians, favor locations in the Hijaz (at the north west of Saudi Arabia), northern Arabah (in the vicinity of Petra, or the surrounding area), or occasionally in the central or northern Sinai Peninsula.
+Some modern scholars and theologians, favor locations in the Hijaz (at the northwest of Saudi Arabia), northern Arabah (in the vicinity of Petra, or the surrounding area), or occasionally in the central or northern Sinai Peninsula.
 Hence, the majority of academics and theologians agree that if the Burning Bush ever existed, then it is highly unlikely to be the bush preserved at St Catherine's Monastery.

 Symbolism and interpretations

 Judaism

 The logo of the Jewish Theological Seminary of America is also an image of the burning bush with the phrase "and the bush was not consumed" in both English and Hebrew.

-Kabbalistic book of Zohar suggests that the burning bush was a hint that even though the Israelites were suffering in Egypt, they had God's protection, like the bush that was burning but not consumed.
+The Zohar, a late 1200s work of Kabbalah, suggests that the burning bush was a hint that even though the Israelites were suffering in Egypt, they had God's protection, like the bush that was burning but not consumed.

+Passages from Exodus reference an aromatic cane used by the priesthod's "holy anointing oil" a topic that is controversial, as the Hebrew phrase קנה בשם (qaneh bosem, often spelled Qaneh bosem), is translated as “aromatic cane” in the biblical verse, is a Biblical Hebrew phrase for cannabis, also called marijuana or hemp.